MohamedGouda99/zabbix/README.md

 LTS packages are provided through the Jammy repository.
 Noble hosts use this release while official packages are in development.
 The `zabbix-repository` role configures the official apt repository directly rather than installing the `zabbix-release` package.
-The signing key is downloaded, converted with `gpg --dearmor` into `/usr/share/keyrings/zabbix.gpg` and referenced with the `signed-by=` option to avoid `apt-key` deprecation warnings.
-The `mariadb` role downloads the MariaDB signing key, converts it in the same way into `/usr/share/keyrings/mariadb.gpg`, and configures the repository with the same `signed-by=` syntax.
+The required signing keys ship with this repository and are copied to the target host, converted with `gpg --dearmor` into `/usr/share/keyrings/zabbix.gpg` and `/usr/share/keyrings/mariadb.gpg`.
+The repositories reference these keyrings with the `signed-by=` option to avoid `apt-key` deprecation warnings.
 MariaDB packages also come from the Jammy archive.
 It can
 deploy the following components: